Considering an ERP implementation in your organisation? We’ve got three reasons to take a cautious approach and plan your project meticulously.

 2. ERP implementations and upgrades are difficult

 We’ve already mentioned the cost of ERP upgrades, but achieving the expected benefits of implementing ERP is often difficult too.
 In 2015, Panorama Consulting issued a report looking at 500 diverse ERP users.
 They found that of these projects, 58% went over budget and 65% took longer than expected.
-And worse than that, only 47% of respondents achieved the benefits they were expecting to from their ERP implementation.
+And worse than that, only 47% of respondents achieved the benefits they were expecting from their ERP implementation.

 What’s causing this?
 Is it a lack of understanding about the costs involved?
 Or is it poor planning of the project?
 Whatever the cause, there’s no getting away from it, introducing ERP without integrating it with an accompanying sales analytics software is a risky business.
 So, what’s the answer to how to implement ERP while avoiding the classic pitfalls?
-Don’t implement ERP on its own.
+Don’t implement ERP on your own.

-3. End user experience can be mixed
+3. End-user experience can be mixed

 UX, or user experience, is where it’s at these days for anyone developing end-user systems, apps or websites.
 People expect to be able to log on and instantly work out how to do what they want to do.
 They don’t want to be faced with a 400-page user manual or a 3-day offsite training course just to be able to run a few reports.